-What is more, the purpose of the contract is to facilitate establishing proper mechanisms for both parties in close cooperation, and to protect the sides from possible undesirable actions towards each other.
+Of course, the purpose of any contract is to facilitate establishing proper mechanisms and business processes suitable for both parties involved in close cooperation and to protect the organisations from possible penalties and undesirable actions towards each other.
 Forewarned is forearmed.

 There are some golden tips to follow when selecting a contract type that suits your needs best:

-- discuss all the conditions of the project before launching it,
+- discuss all the conditions and the elements of the project before launching it,

 - be clear on pricing and payment terms,

 - make sure all the details are in writing,

 - choose a contract that will be a good fit for your chosen work methodology.

 We have prepared a summary of the 4 most popular types of outsourcing agreements.